Clinical Applications of Psychology MSc

 30 credits

 The module provides an advanced coverage of the design and analysis of psychological research.
 Building on a revision of intermediate inferential statistics (e.g. ANOVA, factorial ANOVA, regression and multiple regression), the course moves quickly towards a consideration of more advanced and specialised quantitative methods (e.g. multivariate statistics, co-variance, structural equation modelling, factor analysis, meta-analysis and advanced regression techniques) and their applications.
-The course introduces principles of questionnaire design, evaluation and data analysis, along with advanced qualitative research methods.
+The module introduces principles of questionnaire design, evaluation and data analysis, along with advanced qualitative research methods.
 The laboratory workshops combine formal teaching with hands-on activities.
-The material provides an important foundation for the development and execution of the master's level research dissertation.
+The material provides an important foundation for the development and execution of the masters level research dissertation.

 Psychopathology Across the Life Span